jaimederringer/human_behavior_genetics/README.md

 The primary goal of this course is to help you develop the skills to research and understand issues related to behavior genetics in the future.
 The best way to do that is to guide you through actually developing your own understanding of a topic that you're interested in.

-The Course Project involves developing in-depth knowledge about a topic related to human behavior genetics that is of interest to you.
-To help you develop that knowledge, we break down 6 major steps (assignments) to acquire and demonstrate the skills to:
+The Course Project involves developing in-depth knowledge about a topic related to human behavior genetics that is of interest to you by demonstrating the skills to:

 - Identify, understand, and synthesize recent and historic scholarly sources;
 - Develop expertise in a specific topic of interest; and
 - Communicate knowledge to a general audience.

+To help you develop those skills, the Course Project is broken down into 6 major steps (assignments):

 1. [Ten Scholarly Source Summaries](week_08/course_project_ten_scholarly_source_summaries.md), due Week 8, 15 points
 2. [Draft Paper](week_11/course_project_draft_paper.md), due Week 11, 10 points